 Initial Note Rate is initial interest on mortgages, imposed at start of mortgage terms.

 Learn important terms regarding interest rates; Interest Rate Caps and Interest Rate Ceiling.
 Interest rated are charges for borrowing money expressed as percentages.

 Interest Rate Caps are limits on interest rates increases or decreases.
 Interest rate caps apply each period of adjustable rate mortgages.
 Maximum interest rates increase or decrease every 12-month period is 2%.
 Adjustments refer to last calculated rate periods.
 This caps how variable mortgage interests are annually.

 Interest Rate Ceiling is an important term to know; a maximum amount interest rates reach during loan term.
 Maximum rate ceiling for a 5/1 ARM is 5% over initial note rates.
 On a 3/1 ARM it is 6% over initial mortgage note rate.

 Some mortgage borrowers calculate home loans with balloon payments.
 Balloon payments apply more to commercial real estate compared to home loans.
-We advise home buyers against balloon payments.
+I advise home buyers against balloon payments.
 Lower cost upfront, balloon payment mortgages don’t amortize %100 over loan terms.
 Balloon payments leave a balance at loan term's maturity; a large lump-sum payment.

 Calculate all recurring costs of home loans.
 Consider recurring, one-time or hidden fees lenders charge.
 Talk to lenders on true cost of mortgages.